 The PSD is measured by laser diffraction with a Cilas 1190 particle size analyzer (Cilas SA, Orléans, France).
-The volumetric particle size distribution of SPM (measuring range: 0.04 to 2500 μm) was assessed by INRAE-RiverLy Aquatic chemistry laboratory (AFNOR, 2009).
-During measurement (obscuration rate typically 15%), mechanical agitation in the tank (at 350 rpm) and circulation with a peristaltic pump (at 120 rpm) were used in order to homogenize the sample.
-A refractive index in the range of kaolinite was used for the solid phase (RI=1.55).
-Ultrasounds were used during dispersion and during measurement in order to avoid particle aggregation (20 seconds at 38kHz).
+The volumetric particle size distribution of SPM (measuring range: $0.04-2500\,\mu\text{m}$) was assessed by INRAE-RiverLy Aquatic chemistry laboratory (AFNOR, 2009).
+During measurement (obscuration rate typically 15 %), mechanical agitation in the tank (at 350 rpm) and circulation with a peristaltic pump (at 120 rpm) were used in order to homogenize the sample.
+A refractive index in the range of kaolinite was used for the solid phase (RI = 1.55).
+Ultrasound was used during dispersion and during measurement in order to avoid particle aggregation (20 s at 38 kHz).
 The PSD was also measured without ultrasound for comparison.
-The volumetric particle size distribution of the sample was computed using the Fraunhofer optical model.
-A quality control sample (made by INRAE) was systematically used to control the device.
+The volumetric PSD of the sample was computed using the Fraunhöfer optical model.
+A quality